sonicer105/LMGGame/README.md

 You can find the LTT post about it ~~here~~ (Not making one until I hear back from Floatplane)

-You can find a live version [here](https://infinite-brook-45557.herokuapp.com/)
+You can find a live version the master branch [here](https://infinite-brook-45557.herokuapp.com/)

+## UPDATE 2017-05-16
+Since I was not sure if the coding challenge was a "Pencils down, stop working" at the deadline deal, I have created a branch called `timed-coding-challenge-final` that has my code up until the deadline and will not be updated.
+You can find that [here](https://github.com/sonicer105/LMGGame/tree/timed-coding-challenge-final).
+I will continue to make updates to branch `master`, namely I found a few bugs after submitting the project for review.

 ## Disclaimer
 Though you can play this game on mobile phones, I do not recommended it.
 The game is best enjoyed on a desktop.
 Use a tablet at the vary least.